 We often naturally gravitate towards those colleagues who have the knowledge, experience and confidence to point us in the right direction.
-And sometimes we can spot natural leaders even before they begin to engage in official leadership development programmes.
-How can L&D teams help in the search for, and development of leaders?
+And sometimes we can spot high potential leaders even before they begin to engage in official leadership program.
+How can L&D teams help in the search for and training of leaders?
 This Gallup survey reveals that over 80% of the time we get it wrong, so how can we make sure we effectively develop the right people in the right way?

 The 5 Ws of leadership development.